 If you decide to add any order comment in the admin panel, it will be sent to customers' emails and/or displayed on the clients' order page.
 However, you don't necessarily need to send the command to customers via email.
 It's optional.

-If a customer wants to revise some things
+If a customer wants to revise some things or reply to the admin's order

-Magento is very straightforward when it comes to processing orders in the admin, which can't be said about the customers' side.
+Magento is very straightforward when it comes to in the admin, which can't be said about the customers' side.
 However, unfortunately, customers can frequently change their minds right after making a purchase and might want to cancel their shipment.
 So, it is important to know how to cancel shipments in Magento 2 to ensure seamless management and uninterrupted order processing.

 e.g To cancel a shipment with UPS you have to wait 24 hours after a shipment is booked.
 Using FedEx, on the other hand, you can cancel a shipment within 12 hours or before the ship date, which is usually printed on the label.